Kong/docs.konghq.com/app/docs/0.11.x/plugin-development/distribution.md

 along with Kong when using one of the official distribution packages.

 When using LuaRocks, you must create a `rockspec` file, which specifies the package contents.
-For an example see the [Kong plugin template][rockspec], for more info about the format see the LuaRocks [documentation on rockspecs][rockspec].
+For an example see the [Kong plugin template][plugin-template], for more info about the format see the LuaRocks [documentation on rockspecs][rockspec].